How to Start an LLC in North Dakota

 Step 2: Choose a Registered Agent in North Dakota

 Who can be a registered agent?
-A registered agent must be a resident of North Dakota or a corporation, such as a registered agent service, authorized to transact business in North Dakota.
-You may elect an individual within the company including yourself.
+A registered agent must be a resident of North Dakota or a domestic or foreign LLC or corporation that is authorized to transact business in the state.
+You can choose to elect an individual within the company (e.g., yourself, etc.) as your LLC’s registered agent, hire a business attorney, or use a registered agent service.

 Step 3: File the North Dakota LLC Articles of Organization